 AGC customers now have a proven adhesion system to produce rubber-sealed metal components that have the outstanding durability of a fluoroelastomer.

 How is the adhesion tested?

-ASTM D429’s Method B test measures the force necessary to separate rubber from a metal surface.
-The data indicates the strength of adhesion along a line across the width of the rubber strip separates from a metal plate at a 90 degree angle.
+ASTM D429’s Method B test measures the force necessary to separate the rubber from a metal surface.
+The data indicates the strength of adhesion along a line across the width of the rubber strip separates from a metal plate at a 90-degree angle.

 - Vulcanize (press-mold) a strip of rubber to a piece of metal that is 1.6mm thick by 25mm wide by 60mm long.
 Use a 25mm by 25mm bonded area in the middle of the metal piece.

 - Place the test specimen in the jaws attached to the fixed grip with the separating edge toward you.

 - Before applying the load, strip the rubber from the metal plate with a sharp knife.